makers-for-life/makair/README.md

 **⚠️ WORK IN PROGRESS — PLEASE DO NOT CONSIDER ALL PROJECT COMPONENTS READY FOR LIVE CLINICAL USE!**

+➡️ **Updates:** We are ongoing finalization, endurance testing and final industrialization of our V1 MakAir respirator design.
+In the meantime, clinical trials have been started.
+We will provide more information gradually as we know more.

 ---

 **Shortcut links:**